RawTherapee/RawPedia/content/Local_Adjustments/index.md

 inevitably lead to a loss of detail and a reduction in contrast and saturation in the mouse.

-Raw file : (Copyright Andy Astbury - Creative Common Attribution-share Alike 4.0) [7](https://drive.google.com/file/d/1uND8pqgfxxaBhs554RnCvOS5NI3KsWT5/view?usp=sharing)
+Raw file: (Copyright Andy Astbury - Creative Common Attribution-share Alike 4.0) [7](https://drive.google.com/file/d/1uND8pqgfxxaBhs554RnCvOS5NI3KsWT5/view?usp=sharing)